 The relationships between the crew members will no doubt continue to evolve in exciting new ways as they are thrown into new situations, with some speculating romance could be on the cards for Keyla (Emily Coutts) and Joann (Oyin Oladejo).

 We'll also see the return of at least one other familiar face (more on that below).

 Star Trek: Discovery season 4 cast

-Much of the main cast is expected to return for the fourth season, most notably Sonequa Martin-Green, who plays the series lead Michael Burnham.
+Much of the main cast are returning for the fourth season, most notably Sonequa Martin-Green (Walking Dead), who plays the series lead and, crucially, the show's first Black female captain, Michael Burnham.

 In addition, fans can expect to see more from Doug Jones as Saru, Anthony Rapp as Paul Stamets, Mary Wiseman as Sylvia Tilly, Wilson Cruz as Hugh Culber and David Ajala as new addition, Book.